Kahle21/CCMP200CapstoneKahle/README.md

 Use or create an execution role that allows:

-s3:GetObject on the originals bucket.
+s3:GetObject on ccmp200-original-images-kahle

-s3:PutObject on the thumbnails bucket.
+s3:PutObject on ccmp200-resized-images-kahle

-CloudWatch Logs.
+CloudWatch Logs permissions

 In Configuration → Environment variables:

-DEST_BUCKET = ccmp200-resized-images-kahle
+Add DEST_BUCKET = ccmp200-resized-images-kahle

-In the Code tab, paste the contents of lambda_function.py.
+In the Code tab:

+Paste the contents of lambda_function.py.

 Attach the Pillow Lambda layer:

-Configuration → Layers → Add a layer → select your Pillow layer (compatible with Python 3.11).
+Configuration → Layers → Add a layer

+Select your Pillow layer (compatible with Python 3.11).

-Test directly in Lambda using:
+Test directly in Lambda using this event:

+json
+Copy code
 {
   "bucket": "ccmp200-original-images-kahle",
   "key": "elepahnt.jpg",